lee-dohm/code-smells/README.md

 * p76

-> If you see the same code structure in more than one place, you can be sure that your program will be better if you find a way to unify them.
+> If you see the same code structure in more than one place, you can be sure that your program will be better if you find a way to unify them. <br/>
+> -- *[Refactoring][refactoring]*

 #### Feature Envy

 * p80

 > A method that seems more interested in a class other than the one it actually is in.
 The most common focus of the envy is the data.
-We've lost count of the times we've seen a method that invokes half-a-dozen getting methods on another object to calculate some value.
+We've lost count of the times we've seen a method that invokes half-a-dozen getting methods on another object to calculate some value. <br/>
+> -- *[Refactoring][refactoring]*

 #### Inappropriate Intimacy

 * p85

 > Sometimes classes become far too intimate and spend too much time delving in each others' private parts.
-We may not be prudes when it comes to people, but we think our classes should follow strict, puritan rules.
+We may not be prudes when it comes to people, but we think our classes should follow strict, puritan rules. <br/>
+> -- *[Refactoring][refactoring]*

 #### Incomplete Library Class